 What Are Skid Resistant Shoes

-Definition of skid resistance
+Definition of Skid Resistance

 Most of the walking and running shoes, however, need to be skid resistant.
 This resistance derives from the special design of the outsole that has to create more friction to the ground than the normal barefoot.

 First, the construction boots are among the shoes that show a significant amount of skid resistance.
 This is due to their extreme design that has a steel toe in front and extra lugs on the outsole.
-This creates a perfect balance between the front and the rear part of the shoe where most of the bodyweight is accumulated.
+This creates a perfect balance between the front and the rear part of the shoe where most of the bodyweight accumulated.

-Additionally, there are shoes like the basketball ones that are initially designed to protect the ankle and metatarsal area of the athletes.
+Additionally, there are shoes like the basketball ones that initially designed to protect the ankle and metatarsal area of the athletes.
 This category of shoes is also having exceptional skid resistance to all slippery terrains thanks to their ultimate outsole design.

 This powerful structure is continued to the outsole where the anti-slip technology reaches the sky.
 More balanced soles give you extreme stability in uneven terrains that are common to find when you are climbing.

-Additionally, the running shoes sometimes lack the proper lugs on the outsole and appear to be less skid resistant that usual shoes.
+Additionally, the running shoes sometimes lack the proper lugs on the outsole and appear to be less skid resistant than usual shoes.
 This is because their designers opted for a more lightweight profile than adding some extra rubber to the outsole for skid protection.

-In case you use them for road trips you have to be aware that your balance may be in danger when passing through slippery roads.
+In case you use them for road trips, you have to be aware that your balance may be in danger when passing through slippery roads.
 Their outsoles keep on being basic with no extra lugs while their inner weight balance is of the worst on the market.

-Slip resistant shoes are always better to have when you are competing as an athlete or you perform perilous types of jobs.
+Slip resistant shoes are always better to have when you are competing as an athlete, or you perform perilous types of jobs.
 This kind of shoes should adequately protect your feet joints and ligaments and provide you with the best balance available.

-Make sure you always get the best skid resistant shoes so that you can be always working on the safe side.
+Make sure you always get the best skid resistant shoes so that you can always be working on the safe side.